 You’ll see that the snakes that live in New Hampshire are very different from each other.

 For example, some species are venomous, while others use constriction to immobilize their prey.
 Or the fact that certain snakes are rarely seen because they spend most of their time underground, but others are comfortable living EXTREMELY close to humans.

-Today, you’re going to learn about the 12 types of snakes in New Hampshire!
+12 types of snakes in New Hampshire!